Find cheap fuel near you. Know when to fill up.

 Near-me fuel searches

-For cheap fuel near me, fuel prices near me, petrol prices near me and diesel prices near me searches, FuelRadar starts with current station prices rather than old averages.
+For cheap fuel near me, fuel prices near me, petrol prices near me and diesel prices near me searches, FuelRadar starts with reported station prices rather than old averages.
 Search your suburb or postcode to compare nearby petrol, diesel, LPG and premium prices, then use city and suburb pages for local price-cycle context.

 The price cycle and the next jump

-Fair price watch — wholesale vs what you pay
+Fair Price Watch: wholesale vs what you pay